-Lanie’s Hope is a national advocacy group dedicated to humanizing and illuminating the disease of compulsive gambling.
-Our mission is to ensure access to affordable and appropriate treatment and support services for anyone impacted by compulsive gambling.
+Lanie’s Hope is a national advocacy group dedicated to humanizing and illuminating the disease of gambling disorder.
+Our mission is to serve as a catalyst for social change in problem gambling.

 We envision a world in which:

 - Compulsive gambling is understood to be a disease versus a moral weakness.

 - The compulsive gambler is treated with dignity and compassion.

 - Resources and support are available to the afflicted gambler and their loved ones.

 Siblings impacted by the disease.